HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 The good news is the 10 percentile websites load no unnecessary CSS.
 Unfortunately, it rises steadily on this graph, reaching more than 200 kB on the 90th percentile.
 Whether this for early caching reasons or otherwise, this should be checked.
 For sustainability, 200 kB of CSS is already a big deal.

-##### Unused JS
+##### Unused JavaScript

-The amount of unused JS could grow fast when adding dependencies or using libraries such as jQuery. <a hreflang="en" href="https://developer.chrome.com/docs/devtools/coverage/">The Coverage tool from Chrome Dev Tools is a good way to check on this</a>.
+The amount of unused JavaScript could grow fast when adding dependencies or using libraries such as jQuery. <a hreflang="en" href="https://developer.chrome.com/docs/devtools/coverage/">The Coverage tool from Chrome Dev Tools is a good way to check on this</a>.
 As for CSS, this is sometimes part of a strategy to cache everything needed for further browsing.
-This should be balanced by the fact that unused JS tends to result in longer processing.
+This should be balanced by the fact that unused JavaScript tends to result in longer processing.
 When possible, look for <a hreflang="en" href="http://microjs.com">smaller alternatives</a> with only the functionalities that you need instead of loading the whole toolbox, hoping it will one day prove useful.
-Once upon a time, jQuery was the all-in-one solution that you found on almost every website. <a hreflang="en" href="https://youmightnotneedjquery.com/">As of today, a lot of things can be handled with modern JS</a>. <a hreflang="en" href="https://bundlephobia.com/">Maybe you should check your NPM dependencies and how they make your bundle bigger</a>.
+Once upon a time, jQuery was the all-in-one solution that you found on almost every website. <a hreflang="en" href="https://youmightnotneedjquery.com/">As of today, a lot of things can be handled with modern JavaScript</a>. <a hreflang="en" href="https://bundlephobia.com/">Maybe you should check your NPM dependencies and how they make your bundle bigger</a>.

 {{ figure_markup(
   image="unused-javascript-bytes.png",